CPS User Interfaces

 Interplay

-need to get our hands on all three of rule
+need to get our hands on all three of rule, property, astOperation.

 Changes to Atem-CPS/CPS/StyleDict